Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

+Importantly, the uniform boundary~\eqref{eqn:cm_boundary} can be used for both Theorems~\ref{thm:hoeffding} and~\ref{thm:main}, with the choice of $F$ differing in each case.
+For the Hoeffding-style CS in Theorem~\ref{thm:hoeffding}, a two-sided normal mixture boundary can be computed directly in closed-form by choosing $F$ to be $\calN(0, \rho^{-1})$~\citep{robbins1970statistical}:

+where $\rho > 0$ is a free parameter.
+In practice, $\rho$ can be chosen to optimize the width of the resulting CS at a pre-specified intrinsic time.
+A one-sided normal mixture boundary can also be derived in closed-form~\citep{howard2021timeuniform}.

-In the case of the exponential CGF, corresponding to the empirical Bernstein CS in Theorem~\ref{thm:main}, the sub-exponential CM boundary $u_\alpha^{\mathrm{CM}}(v; \psi_E)$ does not have a closed form (the integral $m(s,v)$ does have a closed form, but the boundary $u_\alpha^{\mathrm{CM}}(v; \psi_E)$ does not), although in practice it can still be computed efficiently using a numerical root finder.
-As the sub-exponential CM boundary uses the gamma-exponential conjugacy, we also refer to it as the \emph{gamma-exponential mixture} uniform boundary.
-Also, while the CM boundary has an asymptotic rate of $O(\sqrt{v \log v})$ as illustrated in \eqref{eqn:cm_closedform}, it is usually tighter than the polynomial stitched boundary in practice.
-In fact, the CM boundary is shown to be unimprovable in the case of sub-Gaussian random variables unless more assumptions are made (Proposition 4, \citet{howard2021timeuniform}).
+For the EB CS in Theorem~\ref{thm:main}, a one-sided gamma-exponential mixture boundary $u_\alpha^{\mathsf{CM}}(v; \psi_E)$, with $F$ as a Gamma, can be computed efficiently using a numerical root finder ($m(s,v)$ has a closed form, and the boundary $u_\alpha^{\mathsf{CM}}$ is obtained numerically; see Section~\ref{sec:gm_mixture} for details).
+The one-sided boundary can be used for computing both the upper and lower confidence bounds of the EB CS.
+If a closed-form boundary is needed, then the polynomial stitching boundary (Section~\ref{sec:stitching}) can be used.
+Also, while the CM boundary has an asymptotic rate of $O(\sqrt{v \log v})$ as illustrated in \eqref{eqn:cm_normalmixture}, it is usually tighter than the polynomial stitched boundary in practice.
+In fact, the CM boundary is unimprovable in the case of sub-Gaussian random variables without additional assumptions~\citep[Proposition 4]{howard2021timeuniform}.

 Table~\ref{tbl:cs_boundary} summarizes the choice of uniform boundaries and the CSs we derived for estimating $\Delta_t$.
-In our experiments, we mostly use the appropriate CM boundary, although we also perform an empirical comparison between the different choices as well as their hyperparameters in Appendix~\ref{app:iid_mean}.
-Finally, we note that we use the publicly available implementation of the polynomial stitching and CM uniform boundaries by \citet{howard2021timeuniform}.\footnote{\url{https://github.com/gostevehoward/confseq}}
+In our experiments, we use the conjugate-mixture uniform boundary by default, although we also perform an empirical comparison between the different choices as well as their hyperparameters in Section~\ref{sec:iid_mean}.
+We use the publicly available implementation of the polynomial stitching and CM uniform boundaries by \citet{howard2021timeuniform}.\footnote{\url{https://github.com/gostevehoward/confseq}}